redplanetlabs/rama-azure-deploy/README.md

 To deploy a rama cluster:

-1. Make sure you have your zip file of Rama and license downloaded.
+1. Make sure you have your zip file of Rama.
 2. Create `rama.tfvars` at the root of your project to set Terraform variables.
    These govern e.g. the number of supervisors to deploy.
    See `rama.tfvars.example`.
 There are several variables that are